-A lad numed Commings fell from a car at Whitehall, New York, and the train passed ver his arm, severing it from the body.
-After the accident the boy was conveyed home, and his detached limb was thrown into a pail, which act, to the astonishment of the parties present, caused the little fellow to acream with paint a finbsequently to this occurrence the disprited, extremity was piaced superficially under the garden mould, but shortly after the interment, the lad proclaimed that something was crawling on the inside of his hand, the arm was then exhumed, when a large worm was discovered in its paint.
-A jar was now outsined, but it became necessary to use some effort in placing the limb in the stone vessel, and after this operation, the lad suffered severe paroxysms of pain, as he thought, in his lost extremity.
-The severed member was then put into another jar, parily filled with alcohol and then deposited in the ground, but after a short, period, the boy sgain complained that his arm, and diagers were in a gramped posicalls.
-In Bubsequently to this coccurrence, the his arm and flagers were in a gramped poet-tion and that the little finger and the one next to it felt as if they were growing together.
-On the jar being taken up and its contents exam-ined, the limb was found contracted or flexed as described.
-Now this patient knew nothing whatever of the different dispositions of his
+"A lad assed Countings fell from a car at Whitshall, New York, and the train passed over his arm, severing it from the body.
+After the accident the boy was conveyed home, and his detached limb was thrown into a pail, which act, to the astonishment of the parties present, caused the little fellow to acream with pain.
+Bubsequently to this cocurrence the disunited extremity was placed superficially under the parden mould, but shortly after the interment the lad proclaimed that something was crawling on the inside of his hand, the arm was then exhaused, when a large worm was discovered in its paim.
+A jar was now octained, but it became ascensory to use some effort in placing the limb in the stone vessel, and after this operation the lad unferred severe paroxysms of pain, as he thought, in his lost extremity.
+The severed member was then put into another iar, parily filled with alcohol and then deposited in the ground, but after a short, period, the boy again complained that his arm and flagers were in a gramped position and that the little flager and the one next to it falt as if they were growing together.
+On the jar being taken up and its contents examined, the limb was found contracted or flexed as described.
+Now this patient knew nothing whatever of the different dispositions of his arm."

-Another case is related in the same paper where a man on the field of baths him his arm amputated, which was afterward carefully buried.
-The soldier subsequently at the operation and whilst in the heaptral appeared to be going on favorably, but now said then done plained that he felt as if the thumb and finger of his last are were research to continue. of his lost arm were pressed together in such a wice like manner, that they caused him intense which like manner, that they caused him intense suffering.
-One of the nurses without the patient's knowledge, instituted massures that led to the disinterment of the deputated arm, when lot the thumb and friendly forced together.
-The term was new placed in its natural position, hen wranged in woolen cloths and signin-buried.
-Since of the nurse, after her return, asked him how he felt, his remark was, that at ten o'clock a.
-More the pain in his imaginary limb ceased-the exact hour be it noticed, when the amputated arm was taken out the ground.
-These particular occurrences have been likened to two minds closely en rapport, which, though thous.

-minds closely en rapport, which, though thousands of miles apart, they can sympathise with each other's feelings.
-Now the molecules of the amputated arm, say they, are closely encapport with those of the interior spirit arm.
+Another case is related in the same paper where a man on the field of battle had his arm amputated, which was afterwards carefully buried.
+The soldier subsequently to the operation and whilst in the hospital appeared to be going on favorably, but now and then complained that he felt as if the thumb and finger of his loss arm were pressed together in such a vice like manner, that they caused him intense subseque.
+Can of the nurses without the wice like manner, that they caused him intense suffering.
+One of the nurses without the patient's knowledge, instituted measures that led to the disinterment of the deputated arm, when lo! the thumb and figure were found firmly forced together.
+The arm was now placed in its natural position, then wrapped in woolen clotha and again buried.
+The soldier knew nothing of these proceedings, but when the purse, after her return, saked him how he felt, his remark was, that at ted p'clock a. ... the pain in his imaginary limb cassed-the ex-act hour be it noticed, when the amputated arm was taken out the ground.
+These particular occurrences have been likened to two minds closely en rapport, which, though thousands of miles apart, they can sympathise with cach other's feelings.
+Now the molecules of the amputated arm, say they, are closely encoppers with those of the interior spirit arm.
 The two, though separated, affect each other through sympathetic vibrations imparted to certain principles in the atmosphere which can influence no other person than the one to whom they belong.